pfraces-graveyard/localhub/README.md

 # localhub

-Centralize your services in a unique namespace
+Centralize your files in a unique web interface

 # Usage